Author of the Amazon top 10 best-selling science fiction and fantasy novel "The Galactic Mage" and its best-selling sequels.

 Moving down the massive evolution and list are references to behavior that is typically male, and typically youthful male, and also to persons of Indian (S. American “Indian”), “…any male Indian, Negro, or Aboriginal” (“Buck,” sb1 def 2d II: 610).

-During slavery, and during the Western expansion, attitudes about white superiority are well documented, and the dehumanization of “the other” with animal associated words are quite in keeping with that attitude.
-So were fears of sexual unions between “the other” and white women, fear of hyper-sexualized non-white men, and what seems to me a general sexual insecurity regarding the unknown or unfamiliar--which is what racial conflict is usually based in: what we don’t know and understand, we fear.
+During slavery, and during the Western expansion, attitudes about white superiority are well documented, and the dehumanization of “the other” with animal-associated words is quite in keeping with that attitude.
+So were fears of sexual unions between “the other” and white women, fear of hyper-sexualized non-white men, and what seems to me a general sexual insecurity regarding the unknown or unfamiliar- which is what racial conflict is usually based in: what we don’t know and understand, we fear.

 In addition, the term “savages” was often used to describe native peoples, and descriptions or images of them being scantily clad abounded.
 There was at least a visual association with near nudity in this particular use, even if there isn’t a definition written somewhere acknowledging it.
 I don’t believe it requires a great feat of imagination to at least consider that, given this at least historically circumstantial evidence, using a sexually charged masculine term like buck, one that can be easily connected to scantily clad tribesmen, is in keeping with all these ideas.
 The professor (Prof. Paul Brians), participating in the conversation that I linked up near the start of this article believes the same, and he is quoted thusly: